 Being just right means having the infrastructure network in place to make business happen.
 South Carolina has one of the nation's fastest-growing container ports, an innovative inland port, 2,300 miles of rail lines and more than 41,000 miles of state-maintained highways.
 Because of these assets, the Palmetto State has become internationally-known, not only for making things and making them well, but also for our skill in getting those things where they need to go.

-From 2011-2018, transportation, distribution and logistics (TDL)-related firms announced capital investments of more than $1 billion in South Carolina.
+From 2011-2020, transportation, distribution and logistics (TDL)-related firms announced capital investments of $1.8 billion in South Carolina.
 With the recent opening of the Panama Canal expansion, it appears this dynamic industry will only keep growing within our borders.
 To accommodate this growth, South Carolina has been taking steps to ensure that our TDL capabilities exceed expectations.
 Evidence of our commitment is the project to deepen the Charleston Harbor to 52 feet, making it the deepest shipping channel in the Southeast.

 Why is SC Just Right for Transportation, Distribution and Logistics?